Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 5 - You can play.

   Notes:
-    - Necessary backups automatically done, you can find it (after install) in "..\Bin64\Backup\Original\"
+    - Necessary backup automatically done, you can find it in "..\Bin64\Backup\Original\"
+    - There is a check if you already have the old version, with a prompt to update
     - If the game is on "C:" drive you may need to run it using mouse right button, run as admin
     - If you **already own some DLC** please SEE the related section below before playing
     - If there is any problem please check the **"Troubleshooting"** section below

 <!--   - 4b- For Linux/OSX: run `CreamAPI_Linux` and press "**C**"(x2) to install CreamAPI -->